wp-plugins/dday/readme.txt

 === DDay ===
 Contributors: Mdkart
-Tags: events, countdown, date, widget
+Tags: event, countdown, date, widget
 Requires at least: 1.5
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: trunk

 This plugin allow to associate a countdown to events.